The 100 square miles of beautiful coastline, green jungle, vibrant culture and history of Antigua are a great choice for a Caribbean holiday.

 Antigua is very much developed for tourism, so there is a wide range of accommodation available on the island, catering to most standards.
 The best hotels and resorts are found on the eastern coastline, where the beaches are best and the water is calmest and clearest.

 St John’s has a few accommodation options, however, most visitors choose to spend their time on the island away from the city.
-Here are a few great hotel options for your stay on Antigua.
+No matter where you stay, there is a place for every budget, from luxury hotels like Hermitage Bay and Pineapple Beach Club Antigua – All Inclusive to more budget-friendly accommodation like Paige Pond Country Inn.

 Is Antigua Safe?